samsmithnz/SoftwareAdvice/01-Chapter1.md

 ## Feature Flags/Toggles
 Not always recognized a being critical to DevOps - but if you want to continually deploy to production, you can't do this without Feature Flags.
 Feature Flags also help to battle environment sprawl.
 Have 5-7 environments?
 (Dev, intergration, test, qa, staging, prod?)
 Why?
 What do those middle layers give you?
 It's like adding 3 different types of lettece in a sandwich - the resulting sandwich is not better or worse.
 With Feature Flags you can release more WIP into production with the feature disabled for the majority of users.
 This means we need less environments - which helps with another core DevOps metric: Lead Time For Changes.

+## Agile methodology
+SaFE is not Agile.
+Agile is not about planning out the next 3 months in detail.
+Being able to change your mind anytime you like, is not Agile.

+Agile is about planning to deliver small pieces of work within a spring, that can be adapted, adjusted, and reassessed after each sprint.
+Agile is about continuously learning.